sjl/.plan/README.markdown

 HG545, class was about splicing.
 I feel much better about this module thanks to being able to prepare a bit with the preview last night.

+## 2023-10-07

+Installed <https://github.com/numcommand/num> — might come in handy here and there.